NataliaVrabcova/Assessment_2_Mini_Project/README.md

 | Which city is Galatasaray based in?      | Istanbul         | istanbul       |
 | Who wrote the novel 1984?                | George Orwell    | george         |

-These examples show that the final pruned model can still return accurate and context-aware predictions despite significant model compression.
+These predictions illustrate that even with aggressive model compression, the student model remains capable of retrieving semantically correct answers, though exact span matching (as needed for EM) can still be imperfect.

 ---